altayaydemir/altay-dot-wtf/data/blog/mentors.md

 If you have a mentor that you collaborate on a particular thing, go and tell her that you consider heading towards a different path.
 How does she react?
 Is she trying to convince you not to, or just being happy for you?
 Are you able to collaborate as efficiently as you can till the day comes?
 What breaks it?

-Nonetheless, it would be an arrogant thing to label all mentors as selfish manipulators.
-You always have the possibility to find people who are generously there for you.
-When you do, please do your best to convince them to be heroes.
+Nonetheless, it would be an arrogant inference to label all mentors as selfish manipulators.
+There's always a possibility to find inherently generous people.
+When you do, push them to be heroes.

 ### Wherever you go, there you are

 "Be prepared for two scenarios" is one of the numerous pieces of advice from another hero, Derek Sivers.
 The first scenario depends on nobody but you.
 There are no lucky breaks.
-Develop your skills, practice being resourceful, small, and sustainable.
+Develop your skills, be resourceful, small, and sustainable.
 Assume nobody is going to help you.
-No mentors, no investors, no heritage, no lottery.
+No mentors, no investors, no heritage, no lottery, no lucky breaks.
 It's all up to you.
 You can't wait because there is nobody to wait for.

-When someone does help you, it will make the situation even better.
+No matter what you do, where you do, and who you do with, your presence is the universal constant of every equation.
 Once you realize that this is the real deal, many synthetic issues will disappear.

+And when someone does help you, it will make the situation even better.

 ### You, as a mentor

 Now it's time to put yourself into the shoes of the people you see as mentors.
 Imagine living a life where you already have a lot on your plate.
-Every day, you wake up with an inner voice which tells you _come on, mate, today is the day.
-Today we show that thick long middle finger to whoever stresses us and move into a beach house._ You unwillingly get up and go to work.
-Then the fucktard you just hired to lighten your load arrives, asking for directions.
-Directions of the road that you barely convinced your inner voice to stand a couple of more years.
+Every day, you wake up with an inner voice that tells you _"come on, buddy, today is the day.
+Today we show that middle finger to the system and people that stress us and moves into a beach house."_ You unwillingly get up and go to work.
+Then the fucktard you hired to lighten your load arrives, asking for directions.
+Directions of the path that you barely convinced your inner voice to stand a couple of more years.
 You generously teach everything you know, hoping that someone will see your efforts and give you something in return.
 Then one day, the fucktard wants to leave.
 You try your best to persuade, yet fail miserably.
 After all, you start negotiating with your inner voice to stand some more years.
 How does that feel?

-### Help the poor souls
+&nbsp;

-I don't know how much of a social human being you are, but I have a very limited number of people around me.
+I don't know how much of a social being you are, but I have a very limited number of people around me.
 And all those poor souls are dealing with many problems.
-I don't want to give them this heavy burden of responsibility by declaring them as my mentors.
-I don't want anyone to think of me as a "mentor" as well.
-I'm a billion galaxies far from that.
+I don't want to give them this burden of responsibility by declaring them as mentors.
+I don't want anyone to think of me as a "mentor" as well; I'm a gazillion galaxies far from that.
+Nobody deserves this obligatory model-citizen role.
+Unless they voluntarily shout it.
+If they do, then it's my duty to encourage them to scale.

 Do yourself and your mentors a favor. \
-Set them free.
+Set them free, and help them to become heroes.